Does morning exercise burn more fat?

 Fasted cardio represents a very narrow approach to health and well-being.
 While exercising in a fasted state does mean that you will burn slightly more calories from fat during your workout, it also prevents you from pushing hard during your workout and results in loss of muscle mass and suppressed metabolism in the longer term.
 These side effects far outweigh any perceived beneficial effects that fasted cardio may have.

 Fasted cardio also represents a narrow approach to health and well-being as it promotes the use of exercise for the sole purpose of fat loss.
 Exercise can have many physical and mental health benefits including improved heart and brain health, improved energy, reduced stress, and better sleep.
 If fat loss or burning calories are your only motivators for exercise or if you strongly associate health with the number on the scale, however, there may be cause for concern.
-If you’d like to chat about your relationship with food or exercise, book a free one-to-one nutrition appointment by calling x52131.

 So then, what should I eat before a morning workout?